fledge-iot/fledge/docs/building_fledge/06_testing.rst

 Setting the OMF Translator Plugin
 ---------------------------------

-Fledge uses the same *OMF Translator* plugin to send two streams of data: the data coming from the South modules and buffered in Fledge and the statistics generated and collected from Fledge.
-In the current installation, these two streams refer to the categories and streams *SEND_PR_1* (South data) and *SEND_PR_2* (Fledge Statistics).
+Fledge uses the same *OMF Translator* plugin to send the data coming from the South modules and buffered in Fledge.

 .. note:: In this version, only the South data can be sent to the PI System.